 We believe in Pullman

-We believe public art and community engagement projects can be an aspect of creative placemaking while also fostering important conversations about social justice and diversity.
-Pullman Arts Foundation believes that the Pullman, WA community can be more welcoming and more inclusive and that it’s okay to admit that we aren’t there yet.
+We believe public art and community engagement projects can be an aspect of creative placemaking while fostering important conversations about social justice and diversity.
+Pullman Arts Foundation believes that the Pullman, WA, community can be more welcoming and inclusive and that it’s okay to admit that we aren’t there yet.
 We believe that art and cultural events can play a role in helping to tell stories that may not otherwise be told, to make connections that may not otherwise be made, and to bring people together to keep Pullman a colorful, welcoming, and dynamic place to live, work, study and create.

 Pullman Arts Foundation stands in solidarity with the Black Lives Matter movement.
 We call on our community leaders and locally elected officials to say Black Lives Matter and to become antiracists.
 We acknowledge that centuries of deeply ingrained prejudices continue to endanger the lives of black people, as well as indigenous people and people of color.
 We stand in solidarity with members of the Asian community who have been the victims of hate crimes in alarming numbers since the start of the Covid-19 pandemic.
-We stand in solidarity with immigrants, with the queer community, with women, and with all peoples who have been persecuted and discriminated against, and will work to use our skills and privilege to help where we can.
+We stand in solidarity with immigrants, the queer community, women, and all people who have been persecuted and discriminated against, and we will work to use our skills and privilege to help where we can.